ichwanhs96/apprvd/setting-up.md

 - [ ] Try AI chat in Cursor
 - [ ] Generate some code with AI
 - [ ] Push code to GitHub

-Congratulations!
-You're now ready to start developing with GitHub and Cursor's AI assistance.
-Remember to practice regularly and don't hesitate to ask questions when you're stuck.